-March /June / September / December Day Safety Tips Response: Talking Points 18 Will I get in trouble if I report that safety violation?
+March June September December Day Statement Response 20 Will I get in trouble if I report that safety violation?
 If your company practices a positive safety culture, reporting unsafe conditions and acts should be rewarded, not punished.
 Using this calendar as a daily reminder of your safety responsibilities shows that your company is acknowledging their commitment to safety.
-19 Wear the correct Personal Protective Equipment (PPE) when handling or dispensing chemicals.
+21 Wear the correct Personal Protective Equipment (PPE) when handling or dispensing chemicals.
 Personal Protective Equipment (PPE) protects the skin, eyes, and respiratory system whenever chemicals may be splashed, sprayed, or dripped onto a person.
-PPE includes: Splash-proof goggles Gloves Masks Aprons 20 When you have an object to lift that is too heavy or bulky, get help!
+PPE includes: Splash-proof goggles Gloves Masks Aprons 22 When you have an object to lift that is too heavy or bulky, get help!
 Ask a co-worker for assistance.
 Remember, two backs are stronger than one!
-21 Your safety audits/inspections are not complete until they are documented.
+23 Your safety audits/inspections are not complete until they are documented.
 Documentation is proof that you did something.
-You should document safety audits/ inspections, safety meetings, safety warnings given to others, weather conditions, etc. Remember DDDD: Did not document, did not do.
-22 Zero the slicer.
+You should document safety audits/inspections, safety meetings, safety warnings given to others, weather conditions, etc. Remember DDDD: Did not document, did not do.
+24 Always wear rubber or leather gloves when removing the vent grates above the grill.
+Cuts to the hands from the edges and corners of the filters occur frequently when gloves are not worn.
+25 Zero the slicer.
 Slicers with blades left at the previous cut depth are a frequent source of serious cuts.
 Leave the work environment in safe condition.
-23 Slow down in the kitchen and the buffet area.
+26 Slow down in the kitchen and the buffet area.
 Slow down in the kitchen and avoid slips and falls.
 It is saturation time, team.

-March /June / September / December Day Safety Tips Response: Talking Points 24 Do not store heavy bulky object high.
+27 Do not store heavy and bulky objects up high.
 When heavy items are stored in high places, strains, and other injuries, such as being struck in the face or head by a mishandled object, can occur.
 Store heavy and bulky items in the safety strike zone , which is the area between mid-chest and the knees in height.
-25 Store knives properly after use.
+28 Store knives properly after use.
 Someone might inadvertently lean against an improperly stored knife and receive an injury.
-26 Bend at your knees., save your back.
+29 Bend at your knees; save your back.
 This old familiar message is still important.
-27 Remove the deep fry- asked from oil before filling it with product.
+30 Remove the deep fry basket from oil before filling it with product.
 Throwing food into hot oil can cause spitting and splashing, resulting in serious burns.
-28 The door to the ice machine must be in the locked-open position before removing ice.
+31 The door to the ice machine must be in the locked-open position before removing ice.
 This may prevent the door from swinging closed and striking an associate on the head, arms, and hands.
-29 Be careful when picking up/removing glass containers from the cooler.
-Glass containers stored in coolers become slippery.
-You can lose your grip, causing glass to shatter and fly into people's eyes.
-30 Watch those disabled ramps and speed bumps!
-Being alert to your surroundings while walking outside on company property is essential.
-Avoid distracting behaviors like talking on phones, texting, and reading while walking.
-Inattentiveness may lead to falls over curbs and speed bumps or stumbling when there is a change in walking surface grade or slant due to disabled ramping onto sidewalks.
-31 Anticipate Risk: A key phrase in accident prevention By anticipating what could happen, it is possible to take safety steps to prevent an accident.